maartene/DCJam2025/docs/TECHDEBT.md

 ## ⚠️ TODO
 - principal obsession in `partyMemberIndex`
-- enemies should be part of floor definition -> requires update to `makeWorld(from:)`
 - `spawnEnemy` in `World` should be removed

 - array with partymembers should be wrapped in its own data type